Hakifi/HiHiBa/Description.md

 # Hihiba - Shapes Area and Circumference Calculator

-Hihiba (short for "hitung hitung bangun") is a simple Android app written in Java that allows users to calculate the area and circumference of a circle.
+Hihiba (short for "hitung hitung bangun") is a simple Android app written in Java that allows users to calculate the area and circumference of 6 shapes.
 It provides an easy and convenient way to perform these calculations on the go.

 ## Features

-- Calculate the area of a circle by entering its radius.
+- Calculate the area of a shapes by entering its required.
-- Calculate the circumference of a circle by entering its radius.
+- Calculate the circumference of a shapes by entering its required.

 ## Screenshots